Major Arcana · 7

 Reversed keywords: lack of direction, aggression, self-discipline lost

 In conflict, reversed The Chariot can warn against trying to force a win.
-Control is not the same as command.
-If the situation requires cooperation, intimidation will create resistance.
-If it requires discipline, emotional reaction will slow everything down.
+Control is not the same as self-command, especially when the situation requires cooperation.

 The Chariot in love and relationships